suzuki-shunsuke/lock-action/README.md

 ## Features

-- No dependecy on services such as AWS and GCP
+- No dependency on services such as AWS and GCP
 - No dependency on shell and external commands such as git
 - Use GitHub branches to achieve lock mechanism
 - Manage branches via GitHub API without git command.
 You don't have to checkout repositories by acitons/checkout